21. August 2019

 Handicap - so what?!

 Cynthia's start into life was anything but easy.
-She was born with a weakness in arithmetic and she also needs a walking aid due to a tetraparesis.
+She was born three months premature, the side effect was a weakness in arithmetic.
+And she also needs a walking aid due to a tetraparesis.
 But she did not accept her fate.
 Today, the 24-year-old is doing an apprenticeship as administrative assistant at the Mercedes-Benz Bank Service Center Saarbrücken.
 "Next year I will finish the apprenticeship and I hope I can stay here!", she says.

 Mercedes-Benz Bank has developed a special training profile for her.
 This shows how important this topic is for the bank.
 Various initiatives have been launched.
 As part of a volunteer day our employees redesigned the outdoor area of a residential complex for people with disabilities in Stuttgart.
 Together with our partners Theaterhaus Stuttgart and Eric Gauthier we have also launched an inclusive dance project.